 How to Use Take Profit Orders

 Take profit orders are just like market orders but with a trigger price.
-Unlike limit orders, take profit orders do not appear in the order book and can be used with the reduce-only order flag.
+Unlike limit orders, take profit orders do not appear in the order book.

 To set a take profit order, go to the order panel, and select 'Take Profit'.
 Then enter the trigger price or use the slider.
 Tick the box next to reduce-only to enable a reduce-only order flag.

 Once you have set the quantity and trigger price, click on ‘Set Sell Trigger’ or ‘Set Buy Trigger’.

 After the take profit order is confirmed, the order will appear in the ‘Conditionals’ tab of the Positions panel (shown below) until it is executed.

 Once the take profit order has been submitted, you can drag it on the chart to amend the trigger price.
 A notification will appear on the bottom right-hand side once the order's trigger price has been amended.

 To adjust the number of contracts for a take profit order, click on the quantity on the chart or amend the number of contracts from the ‘Conditionals’ tab of the positions panel.
 A notification will appear on the bottom right-hand side once the quantity has been amended.

 To cancel a take profit order, go to the 'Conditionals' tab of the Positions panel and click on 'Cancel'.
 Take profit orders can also be cancelled if you click on the X on the price chart, shown below.
 A confirmation that the order has been cancelled will appear in the bottom right-hand side of the interface.

 Take profit orders allow you to set exit points for a trade without having to monitor the market.
 A take profit order avoids the issues associated with limit orders, such as a partial fill of your position when the trigger price is reached.
 But since a take profit order is a variant of a market order, the position may get filled at a slightly worse price than your trigger price.